Jalopy-Tech/HP-Omen-15-macOS/README.md

 1. Make sure the USB is formatted with a GPT partition table (not MBR).
 2. Install ***Clover*** to the USB stick (use default UEFI settings): https://github.com/CloverHackyColor/CloverBootloader/releases .
-3. Use **Clover Configurator** to adjust any config.plist settings in the USB stick's EFI Clover in order to allow your machine to run a macOS installation (see below for my initial Clover Configuration).
+3. Use **Clover Configurator** to adjust any config.plist settings in the USB stick's EFI CLOVER folder in order to allow your machine to run a macOS installation (see below for my initial Clover Configuration).
+   OR
+   Use a plist editor such as **ProperTree** to adjust any config.plist settings in the USB stick's EFI OC in order to allow your machine to run a macOS installation (see below for my initial Clover Configuration).
-4. Download all needed kexts and drivers and copy to the USB stick's EFI Clover folders (see below).
+4. Download all needed kexts and drivers and copy to the USB stick's EFI CLOVER or OC folders (see below).
 5. Add a partition to the USB stick with the desired macOS installation.

 As I didn't initially have access to macOS, I actually downloaded and installed a non-vanilla "Hackintosh" installation image which ran successfully.
 It was not a good set up, but at least I could use it to create a proper USB stick for installation.
 After that I ditched it.
 If you have access to a running macOS installation*, I recommend using this instead as it will be a lot less hassle and less prone to problems.